Morgan Wallen I'm the Problem press photo

 You Proof

-Although not one of Morgan Wallen’s most lyrically ornate or sonically complex songs, ‘You Proof’ has blossomed into one of the biggest hits of the past few years, and in mid-2023 became the longest-running Billboard Country Airplay Chart No. 1 ever.
+Although not one of Morgan Wallen’s most lyrically ornate or sonically complex songs, ‘You Proof’ has blossomed into one of the biggest hits of the past few years or so, and in mid-2023 became the longest-running Billboard Country Airplay Chart No. 1 ever.

 Morgan's fiery vocals snake along a slick, energising beat, as he laments the fact that his ‘Whiskey Glasses’ no longer seem to be working like they used to (“Someone said it drowns a memory / Ah, but it ain't doing jack”).